sekalylab/cellranger-atac/README.md

 Optional arguments:
 -r; --reference = [r]eference for alignment.
 Defaults to 'GRCh38'.
 Choices are 'GRCh38' and 'mm10'
 -n;--name = [n]ame for run.
 Will be used to produce files with a distinctive name.
-Otherwise a generic name will be made --aggregate = Deactivate the aggregation portion of the pipeline.
+Otherwise a generic name will be made --noaggregate = Deactivate the aggregation portion of the pipeline.
 Aggregation is performed by default.
 --normalize = Normalization mode for aggregation step.
 Choices are 'depth' and 'none'; default is 'depth'.
 --keep = Does not delete the files on the EFS after run completion.
+--reanalyze_params = Provide a customized parameter csv file for the reanalyze portion of the pipeline.
+See the [cellranger-atac reanalyze](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/reanalyze) page for more details.
 ```